-We can also take orders for plugs (bulk shipments of 75 minimum) for summer shipment by email or phone (call 250-675-4122 or email the farm address).
-Rhizomes and plugs available for 2017 will start pre-orders in early February, with shipments starting in April 2017.
+We can also take orders hops by email or phone (call 250-675-4122 or email the farm address).
+Rhizomes and plants available for 2018 will start pre-orders in February, with shipments starting in April 2018.

 For detailed variety information, from storageability to alpha potential to maturity (early or late season) please consult the Yakima Chief listings.

 Left Fields ships rhizomes within Canada only.
-New for 2017, we have hops plugs available!
-These babies are propagated from certified disease-free stock in a non-organic (but well trusted) BC nursery, and are available for later shipment (June) within BC.
-We also have plugs available in April from an Ontario nursery.
+New for 2018, we have hops plants available!
+These babies are propagated from certified disease-free stock in a non-organic nursery in Ontario, and have been overwintered in plug packs.

 Left Fields is BC Certified Organic, which means that our certification is valid within BC only.
 We do conform to the Canadian Organic Regime, under which all organizations claiming to be certified organic must be registered, but we have chosen not to undertake the extra paperwork of ISO certification.